Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * Use **`Fixes #AB<ID>`** to both **link and complete** Azure Boards work items from GitHub commits/PRs.

-### Question #35
+### Question #8

-DRAG DROP -

 You are implementing a new project in Azure DevOps.

 You need to assess the performance of the project.

 The solution must identify the following metrics:

 • How long it takes to complete a work item